 Mexico gets a lot of bad rep because of its problems with cartel violence.

 Popular areas of Mexico are a lifeline of the country’s economy and are protected.
-That being said, crime can occur even in tourist heavy areas, and you should always be aware of your surroundings, no matter what part of Mexico you visit.
+That being said, crime does occur even in popular areas, and you should always be aware of your surroundings, no matter what part of Mexico you visit.

 Check the situation in the place you plan to visit.
 Educate yourself on recent events and decide if visiting it is safe.
 If you are traveling to Mexico from the United States, check the U.S. Embassy Advisory for the most up-to-date information.

-Some of the most common Mexican scams are fake guides that can be sometimes found at entrances of major tourist areas trying to convince you that the only way tom visit is with a guided tour.
+Some of the most common Mexican scams are fake guides at entrances of major tourist areas trying to convince you that the only way tom visit is with a guided tour.

 Another common scam in Mexico are unregistered taxis that are sometimes operated by professional criminals.
 Instead of hailing a cab, get a ride through Uber or other ride sharing app.

-Finally, stay away from overly enthusiastic sales agents trying to sell you a time share with free breakfast, transportation and other cool “perks” that often come at super high prices.
+Finally, stay away from overly enthusiastic sales agents at airports and other areas frequented by tourists.
+They typically to sell you a time share with free breakfast, transportation and other cool “perks” that often come at super high prices.

-Not carrying cash is one of the worst travel mistakes in Mexico, so let’s talk about ATM’s.
+Since carrying cash is one of my main Mexico travel tips, let’s also talk about ATM’s.

 Although tourist scams in Mexico are not that common, one place where you can sometimes encounter them are ATM’s (or cajeros electronicos in Spanish).

-Locals don’t drink it and you shouldn’t drink it either.
-Always buy bottled water when you travel around the country or go to a restaurant.
+Always buy bottled water when you travel around Mexico.
 Some hotels in Mexico offer free water in their lobbies, so don’t forget to bring your reusable water bottle.

 Exploring Mexico by car is a lot of fun, and you can have one of the best experiences of your life visiting different regions of the country.
 But before you get on the road, here’s what you need to know: